Breakfast Bread Pudding Recipe (Plus Dessert Recipe)

 - Spray 8-inch square baking pan with nonstick cooking spray.

-- Put 4 slices of toasted bread in bottom of the baking pan.
+- Put 4 slices of toasted bread in the bottom of the baking pan.

 - Pour half of the egg mixture over the bread.